| Written by Mark Buzinkay

 Knowing where containers are dropped off or lifted highly contributes to the terminal's operational efficiency - during planning, moving or looking for containers.
 By measuring a container's registered position (i.e. the position where it will be picked up next), handling errors by crane operators or CHEs will be prevented, and lost containers will belong to the past (learn more about container handling terminal operations here...).

-So the primary benefit is ensuring that the yard inventory is as accurate as possible by removing all assumptions about the position that a container was lifted from or dropped to a truck.
+So, the primary benefit is ensuring that the yard inventory is as accurate as possible by removing all assumptions about the position from which a container was lifted or dropped to a truck.
 Some solutions, for example, will report if an operator lifts a rear-mounted container rather than the forward-mounted container as planned and ensure the correct container is stowed in the reported yard destination.

 port-position-detection-system-2